okhanokbay/ExpyTableView/README.md

   @IBOutlet weak var expandableTableView: ExpyTableView!

-  // First, set data source and delegate for your table view. override func viewDidLoad() {
+  // First, set data source for your table view. override func viewDidLoad() {
     super.viewDidLoad()
     expandableTableView.dataSource = self
+    //Set delegate if you will implement any UITableViewDelegate or ExpyTableViewDelegate methods.
+    //expandableTableView.delegate = self
   }

   // Then return your expandable cell instance from expandingCell data source method.